Andrew McCutchen Player Props: Pirates vs. Guardians

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh in OBP (.380) this season, fueled by 71 hits.
+- McCutchen leads Pittsburgh with an OBP of .378 this season while batting .267 with 49 walks and 40 runs scored.

-- Among the qualifying hitters in baseball, his batting average ranks 55th, his on-base percentage ranks 12th, and he is 88th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 55th in batting average, 12th in on-base percentage, and 87th in slugging.

-- McCutchen has had an RBI in 19 games this year (25.3%), including seven multi-RBI outings (9.3%).
-He has also driven in three or more of his team's runs in two contests.
+- McCutchen has had at least one RBI in 25.0% of his games this year (19 of 76), with more than one RBI seven times (9.2%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 41.3% of his games this season, with more than one run scored in 12.0%.
+- In 40.8% of his games this season, he has scored at least once.
+And he's had nine games with multiple runs (11.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.